-Later that night, when we got to Le Dome, they were already turning away folks at the door.
-If we hadn’t used Charlie’s name, there was no way in hell we would have gotten in.
-It was immediately obvious that there was no such thing as a quiet dinner with Charlie.
-After wading our way through the multitude of women standing around drinking flutes of Champagne, I spotted Charlie at the bar.
-He was holding court with a bunch of Hollywood types, but when he saw us, he came right over and gave Candis a big hug.
-He then told her to call him when she graduated because he had something in the works.
-As he slipped me the Grammy tickets, he whispered in my ear, “Stay close, ’cause we’re gonna crash the Arista party.”
+When we arrived at Le Dome, they were already turning away folks at the door but the mere mention of Charlie’s name we were whisked right in.
+After wading our way through the folks who were all standing around drinking flutes of Champagne, I spotted Charlie at the bar.
+He was holding court with a bunch of Hollywood types but when he saw us, he came right over and gave Candis a big hug and told her to call him when she graduated because he had something in the works.
+As he slipped me the Grammy tickets, he whispered in my ear, “Stay close, we’re gonna crash the Arista party.”

 I’ll never forget those Hollywood nights, nor will I ever forget Charlie Minor.
 Rest in peace, my brother.